aaron-grau/curic/ruby/projects/poker/README.md

 # Poker

+Today we will be using TDD to write a poker game, specifically [five card draw][five-card-draw].

+You'll want to use betterspecs as a cheatsheet/reference: http://betterspecs.org

 ## Rules

-Your job is to create a Poker game TDD.

-One of the simpler forms of Poker is [five card draw][five-card-draw].

 * Each player is dealt five cards.
 * Players bet; each player may fold, see the current bet, or raise.